jupyterlab/jupyterlab/docs/source/getting_started/overview.rst

 <https://jupyter-notebook.readthedocs.io/en/stable/>`__ and uses the same
 `notebook document format <http://nbformat.readthedocs.io/en/latest/>`__ as the classic Jupyter Notebook.
-JupyterLab will eventually replace the classic Jupyter Notebook after it reaches 1.0 and we have a transition period.
+JupyterLab will eventually replace the classic Jupyter Notebook after it reaches 1.0.